Krylov Complexity, Confinement and Universality: Anabal on-Ross confining model

+with particle presumably moving in $\tilde x_1$ direction $(\phi(t=0)=0)$, the discontinuity will not occur. }.
+The particle reaches and passes the end of space with certain momentum but the value $P_{\bar y}$ flips sign and $\phi_0\to \phi_0+L_\phi/2$ as is usual for centripetal motion formulated in polar coordinates.
+This is the reason for the appearance of $\mp$ sign in Eq.\eqref{complexitylarget} before and after $t=t_e$.
+While the momentum changes sign, the absolute value is continuous.

 It is natural to ask what is the {\it field theory calculation} that gives the complexity in eq.(\ref{derivativeofC}).
 According to \cite{Nandy:2024evd, Anegawa:2024wov}, one should have the masses of particles in the theory.
 In our case, the masses of all glueballs.
 These glueballs can be considered to be non-interacting in the large $N$ limit.
 Then a given two point function should be computed, from which the Lanczos coefficients and Krylov complexity can be calculated.
 The first step is to have the spectrum of glueballs.
 Our models have scalar, spin-half, spin-one, spin-three-halves and spin-two glueballs.
 May be some subsector is enough to have a good estimate of the complexity.
 These glueball's masses can be calculated following the formalism developed in \cite{Bianchi:2003ug,Berg:2005pd,Berg:2006xy,Elander:2009bm,Elander:2010wd,Fatemiabhari:2024lct}.
 Once we have these masses, we can follow the treatment in \cite{Anegawa:2024wov}.
-It may be interesting to compare with the treatment in \cite{Caputa:2024xkp} and see if some similarities can be found.
+It may be interesting to compare with the treatment in \cite{Caputa:2024xkp} and see if some similarities can be found. \\ Let us be more precise about what a direct field-theory calculation would require.
+One should choose a gauge-invariant operator $\mathcal O$ whose bulk dual is the fluctuation or probe being considered and compute its real-time two-point function in the confining theory.
+At large $N$ this correlator has a discrete spectral representation,

+where the states $|n\rangle$ are glueball states in the appropriate spin and charge channel.
+The moments of this spectral density determine the Lanczos coefficients and therefore the Krylov complexity.
+Thus the calculation requires both the glueball masses $E_n$ and the spectral residues $\rho_n$.
+The masses can be obtained from the standard gauge-invariant fluctuation problem in the corresponding supergravity background, but the extraction of enough residues and the subsequent Lanczos analysis is a substantial numerical project.
+We therefore view a quantitative boundary calculation as feasible in principle, but beyond the scope of the present paper.
+Of course, we would need {\it all} glueball states in order to check or rule-out the holographic result.